 Probably a more common source of confusion involves another duck known as a whistler, this time because of the whistling sound of its wings in flight: the Common Goldeneye.
 Male goldeneyes during courtship in winter and spring have a loud buzzing call that many birders are unaware of.
-And this call, as mentioned in an earlier article in this identification series (see 67: 100), is very similar to –and has been mistaken for – the buzzy “peent” calls of both the Common Nighthawk and American Woodcock.
+And this call, as mentioned in an earlier article in this identification series (see The Loon 67:100), is very similar to –and has been mistaken for – the buzzy “peent” calls of both the Common Nighthawk and American Woodcock.

 Buteos and Blue Jays